z0ne323/RubyMe/README.md

 Anyway now I'm going back on this website, doing some challenges there is always very cool / nostalgic.
 To give me a little bit of a challenge, I'm only allowed to use `Ruby`, the problem is that I don't know `Ruby` so that should be pretty interesting to see !

-As of now, I've done the `IRC` challenges in the programming section of the website.
-You can find this section just [here](https://www.root-me.org/en/Challenges/Programming/)!
+As of now, I've done the `IRC` challenges (that are now removed, so I've also done the new `TCP` ones, it's exactly the same thing but just the protocol is different).
+It's in the programming section of the website.
+You can find this just [here](https://www.root-me.org/en/Challenges/Programming/)!